tiefpunkt/Moodlamp/README.markdown

 * USART library from [this library](http://www.wiki.elektronik-projekt.de/mikrocontroller/avr/avr-gcc-library/start)

 ## Flashing the binary
-We maintain a binary version of the code within this repository (folder "bin"), since some people don't have an appropiriate toolchain for avr.
+We maintain a binary version of the code, since some people don't have an appropiriate toolchain for avr.
+You can find it on the GitHub page under [Downloads](https://github.com/tiefpunkt/Moodlamp/archives/master).
 It could be that the binary is a bit out of date; if you want an up-to-date binary, please build it yourself.

 In order to flash the binary, you need to have avrdude installed.
 Call it with: